 How to get your product manufactured?

 Now that you are familiar with some common manufacturing processes, it will be useful to know what files or documentation you need in order to get quotes from manufacturers, where to find a manufacturer and how to get a quote.
+Manufacturers are typically interested in high volume orders, so if you are looking to develop your idea into a prototype first, here are some types of companies that build prototypes.

 1) Documentation and Files